abhi-shake1/SeatSwap/README.md

-# SeatSwap - Railway Seat Exchange Platform
+# TrackEarn - Railway Seat Exchange Platform

 A Django-based web application that allows railway passengers to exchange seats with other passengers traveling on the same route for a more comfortable journey.